 Our Commitment to Privacy

-The University of Virginia is strongly committed to maintaining the privacy and security of confidential personal information and other highly sensitive data that it collects.
+The McIntire School of Commerce is strongly committed to maintaining the privacy and security of confidential personal information and other highly sensitive data that it collects.
 Our privacy and public records obligations are governed by applicable Virginia statutes, including, but not limited to, the Virginia Privacy Protection Act of 1976, the Virginia Freedom of Information Act and by any applicable U.S. federal laws.

 Notice about the Information We Collect